-Pacifica’s Climate Action and Resiliency Plan
+Pacifica’s Climate Action and Resiliency Plan (CARP)

 Photo: MIG, a consulting firm specializing in community engagement and climate action planning, partnered with the City of Pacifica to facilitate focus groups for community feedback on the updated Climate Action and Adaptation Plan.
 These sessions brought together key stakeholders, including community-based organizations, youth, and residents, to share insights and co-create solutions for a more resilient and sustainable Pacifica.
 Loteria graphics and content were created by MIG Consulting, INC.

-Task Force members
+CARP Task Force Formation:

 The 2025 Climate Action and Resiliency Plan (CARP) focuses on four key goal areas, each supported by subcommittees tasked with researching and implementing specific actions: